StanfordDataCompressionClass/notes/src/lossless_iid/huffman.md

 \end{aligned}
 $$

 As $(l_i - l_j)(p_i - p_j) > 0$, it implies that $L_2 < L_1$, which is in contradiction to our assumption that code $\mathcal{C}$ is optimal.
-This proves the **Cond 1**.
+This proves the **Condition 1**.

-#### **Cond 2** proof
+#### **Condition 2** proof

-The **Cond 2** is also equally simple to prove.
-Let $c_k = 0110101$ be the longest codeword, for example.
+The **Condition 2** is also equally simple to prove.
+Let's show it by contradiction again.
+For example, let $c_k = 0110101$ be the unique longest codeword.
 Then, as there is no other codeword of length $7$, we can be sure that we can drop one bit from $c_k$, and the resulting code will still be a valid prefix-free code.
-Thus we can assign $\hat{c}_k = 011010$, and we get a shorter average codelength!
+Thus, we can assign $\hat{c}_k = 011010$, and we get a shorter average codelength!

 As we can see, these two properties are satisfied by the construction procedure of Huffman coding.
-1. The symbols with higher probability are chosen later, so their codelengths are lower
+1. The symbols with higher probability are chosen later, so their code-lengths are lower.
-2. We always choose the two symbols with the smallest probability and combine them, so the **cond 2** is also satisfied.
+2. We always choose the two symbols with the smallest probability and combine them, so the **Condition 2** is also satisfied.

 Note that these are just observations about Huffman construction and don't prove its optimality.
-The optimality proof is a bit more technical and we refer you to the [Cover, Thomas text, section 5.8](http://staff.ustc.edu.cn/~cgong821/Wiley.Interscience.Elements.of.Information.Theory.Jul.2006.eBook-DDU.pdf).
+The optimality proof is a bit more technical, and we refer you to the [Cover, Thomas text, section 5.8](http://staff.ustc.edu.cn/~cgong821/Wiley.Interscience.Elements.of.Information.Theory.Jul.2006.eBook-DDU.pdf).

 The main property is that after the *merge* step of merging two smallest probability nodes of probability distribution $(p_1, p_2, \ldots, p_k)$, the remaining tree is still optimal for the distribution $(p_1, p_2, \ldots, p_{k-1} + p_k)$.

 ## Practical prefix-free coding

-We see that Huffman codes due to their optimality, and relatively convenient construction are the prefix-free codes used in practice.
+Huffman codes are actually used in practice due to their optimality and relatively convenient construction!
 Here are some examples:

 - http/2 header compression: [https://www.rfc-editor.org/rfc/rfc7541#appendix-B](https://www.rfc-editor.org/rfc/rfc7541#appendix-B)